Favrile glass

+Favrile glass is a term originally used as a trade name for art glass produced at Tiffany Furnaces, a glassmaking factory owned by Louis Comfort Tiffany.
+In modern times, the term is often used to describe the type of iridescent glass Tiffany produced there.
+While first produced in the United States by Tiffany, this glass, a kind of lustred glass, was actually invented by Arthur J. Nash, inspired by the iridescence of corroded glassware unearthed from Roman ruins.
+Tiffany lustred glass has a "soft, satiny sheen" due to Tiffany's use of opaque glass, in contrast to the "mirrorlike finish" achieved by some European varieties of lustred glass, which used transparent glass.

 Tiffany used this glass in the stained-glass windows designed and made by his studio.
 His largest and most significant work using Favrile glass is Dream Garden (1916), commissioned by the Curtis Publishing Company for their headquarters in Philadelphia and designed by Maxfield Parrish.
 It is now owned by the Pennsylvania Academy of the Fine Arts.

+Favrile glass was highly reputed and very expensive in its time, and sparked many imitations.

 History

 Tiffany founded his first glassmaking firm in 1892, which he called the Tiffany Glass and Decorating Company.
 The factory, Tiffany Furnaces, was located in Corona, Queens, New York.
 It was managed by English immigrant Arthur J. Nash, who was skilled in glassmaking.
-It was here that Tiffany developed his unique method of glassmaking: treating molten glass with metallic oxides that were absorbed into the glass and created a luxurious iridescent surface effect.
+It was here that Tiffany developed his unique method of glassmaking.

 Tiffany worked to develop this new glass after being strongly influenced by his 1865 trip to Europe.
 In London he visited the South Kensington Museum, later renamed the Victoria and Albert Museum, whose extensive collection of Roman and Syrian glass made a deep impression on him.
 These included iridescent glass.
 He also admired the coloration of medieval glass and believed that he could improve on the quality of contemporary glass.

 After much experimentation and development, he received the patent for Favrile glass in 1894.
 He made the first Favrile objects in 1896.
 At the 1900 Paris Exposition, Tiffany's Favrile glass won the grand prize in the exposition.